lastemp/solana_defi_projects/custodial_bridge/README.md

 # custodial_bridge

 This is a Custodial Bridge Rust Smart Contract(Solana Blockchain).
-A Custodial Bridge is a trusted, centralized/decentralized system for moving assets between blockchains by locking assets on one blockchain and minting their representation on another..
+A Custodial Bridge is a trusted, centralized/decentralized system for moving assets between blockchains by locking assets on one blockchain and minting their representation on another.

 Below are some features contained in the program: